cgsecurity/testdisk_documentation/compilation.rst

    git clone https://git.cgsecurity.org/testdisk.git

-If you have already cloned the project, to update your local copy, run ``git pull`` from the testdisk directory.
+If you have already cloned the project, to update your local copy, run :command:`git pull` from the :file:`testdisk` directory.

 .. code-block:: none